ralberth/MMM-MinecraftStatus/README.md

 * Simplified Japanese
 * Russian

 The translations were done with Google Translate.
-If you are a native speaker and have a better tranlsation, please post a pull request!
-I'd love to improve on what defaults I could find!
+If you are a native speaker and have a better translation, please post a pull request!
+I'd love to improve on what defaults I could find.

 ## Known Bugs